 6. Fair Trade

 Fairtrade products are becoming more and more accessible, and chocolate is no exception.
-This means it was created in a way that supports agricultural sustainability.6 It’s an amazing and
+This means it was created in a way that supports agricultural sustainability.6 It’s an amazing and easy way to support farmers and workers in other parts of the world.

 7. Quality Over Quantity